 - Reasons to invest: inspiring descriptions of connectivity, talent and quality of life in the Leeds city region

-- Sector introductions: attractive summaries of the region’s strongest industries
+- Sector introductions: attractive summaries of the region’s strongest industries, with particular emphasis on core sectors like the digital economy, innovation and connectivity

 I gratefully accepted of course, not just so I’d have the outstanding experience in my portfolio, but to seize an opportunity to have a say in articulating what makes the region I love such a great place to live and work.